Base

 This is also called a reduce, accumulate, or inject operation.

-is the return value of the last call to f
+is the return value of the last call to f.
+So accum is computed

 incrementally computing it based on the current element, and the previously